 - Take inspiration from online ice skating videos.

-- Incorporate your arsenal of tricks in your routine.
+- Incorporate your arsenal of tricks into your routine.

 - Select and plan your moves according to the beat and music.

 - Use a rough notebook to divide the song and plan moves accordingly.

 It may seem like a lot, but the satisfaction of finally nailing your performance routine is the most satisfying thing in the world.
 Performing in front of other people is even more exciting.